Makefile is Awesome

 All this stuff is pretty much a swissarmy knife for building files.

-make clean >/dev/null # Calling clean separately to prevent running it in parallel with the rest \time -f 'not parallel: took %E' make -j1 dist 2>&1 >/dev/null make clean >/dev/null \time -f 'parallel: took %E' make dist 2>&1 >/dev/null
+make clean >/dev/null # Calling clean separately to prevent running it in parallel with the rest \time -f 'not parallel took %E' make -j1 dist 2>&1 >/dev/null make clean >/dev/null \time -f 'parallel took %E' make dist 2>&1 >/dev/null

-And let's see the command log:
+And let's see the call sequence:

 - The grouped target for data generation was called only once as expected.

-- The processing of
+- The target

 Is't that awesome?